 - Explore potential triggers with them and see if there is anything you can do together to help them recover.

-- Suggest small, manageable tasks in a thoughtful way.
+- Thoughtfully suggest small, manageable tasks.
 Remember – you want to empower them to make decisions and take control.
 You are simply there to encourage them towards improvement.

 It is always recommended that your loved one seeks professional support if they are experiencing depression in any form.

-Tell them about others who have had depression.
+2. Tell them about others who have had depression

 Although you may be trying to be helpful, it is not always beneficial to hear of a long-lost relative or mutual friend of a friend who has experienced depression.
-Try to focus on your loved ones personal experience and acknowledge that what they are going through is real and valid.
+Focus on your loved one’s experience and acknowledge that what they are going through is real and valid.
 If this feels scary, you may benefit from asking how they feel using colours or numbers instead of words.

-For some people, talking with your loved one about their experience may hit a little too close to home, and can leave you feeling heartbroken, drained, afraid or ill-equipped to help them.
-It is also important that you receive the professional support you need to thrive, from a registered psychologist, support group or online forum of other support people going through the same thing.
+For some people, talking with your loved one about their experience may hit a little too close to home and can leave you feeling heartbroken, drained, afraid or ill-equipped to help them.
+It is also essential to receive the professional support you need to thrive from a registered psychologist, support group or online forum of other support people going through the same thing.

 Looking for more?